makerdao/pe-checklists/core/standards.md

 ## Definition of Core

-A core contract is one that:
+A core contract is one that meets any one of the following:

 1. Any contract that is part of the [dss repo](https://github.com/makerdao/dss)
 2. Will have ward status on or other privileged access to any other core contract (i.e. `Vat.rely(<new contract address>)`)